bereck-work/TokenDetectionAPI/Readme.md

 # Welcome

-This repository hosts the source code of a simple API built using [FastAPI](https://fastapi.tiangolo.com) framework.
+This repository contains the source code of a simple API built using [FastAPI](https://fastapi.tiangolo.com) framework.

 ## Installation
 There are currently two ways to install: